trevclev0/app-get-users/Readme.md

-# Loading Users Challenge
+# Get App Users

+A simple React app which uses JavaScript `fetch` to get user data from the [ReqRes API](https://reqres.in) and loads said data into the webpage

-## Requirements
+## What I learned

-> **_NOTE:_** Use your whatever library/framework (or none!) you are most comfortable with:

-- Wire up the "Load Users" button to make a request to https://reqres.in/api/users
-- Load the data returned from the above request into a list.

-## Simple Pseudocode
-- Fetch the data on initial page render
-  - Bind the data to the list
-  - Map/extract the appropriate user data
-  - Render the user data appropriately
+- Simple, frugal CI/CD and site hosting via [GitHub](https://github.com) + [Cloudflare Pages](https://pages.cloudflare.com/)
+- Learned a simple, effective way to organize files/directories of a React project
+- Utilized a custom hook for
-- Wire button to make the call to fetch more user data
+  - Managing state of applicable user data
+  - Keeping component code clean